BurdetteLamar/markdown_helper/markdown/use_cases/run_irb/run_irb/use_case.md

 <details>
 <summary>Why would you want to do this?</summary>
-Doing this allows you to interleave anything (especially explanatory text) with the Ruby snippets.
+Doing so allows you to interleave *any* markdown (usually explanatory text, but actually anything) with the Ruby snippets.
 </details>

 In the example template below, snippets of Ruby are interleaved with other markdown elements.